RK22000/Codepath-internship/README.md

    user interactions, and what kind of delayed interactions is suited which paradigm.]

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
-   [I would make it so that when the clue sequence is being played the buttons can't be clicked, because the game registers clicks while the clue sequence is being played and this means that the game can be hacked by clicking the buttons along with the sequence.
+   [I would make it so that ~~when the clue sequence is being played the buttons can't be clicked~~, because the game registers clicks while the clue sequence is being played and this means that the game can be hacked by clicking the buttons along with the sequence.
 I would also speed up the sequence as its played so that on each clue the sequence starts slwo and progressively gets faster after each button light up.
 Finally I would make it so that a random pattern is used and its length can be entered/selected by the user]

 ## License